 For example, if you delete a product image from your section, such an image can still be re-added.

 How to remove content from your dynamic section

 To delete content from your dynamic section, follow the simple steps below;

 From the admin of your Shopify store, click on the “online store” and go to “themes.”

-Scroll down and find the theme that you wish to edit and click on the “Customize” button.
+Scroll down, find the theme you wish to edit, and click on the “Customize” button.

-Click on the “section” which has the content you want to delete.
+Click on the “section” containing the content you want to delete.

-In the “Content” section, click on the content that you want to delete from the section.you can click on the “Delete content” button, where you have a content type like (collection logo or image).
+In the “Content” section, click on the content that you want to delete from the section.
+You can click on the “Delete content” button, where you have a content type (collection logo or image).

 How to delete a dynamic section